Selling Foreign Property: The Ultimate Guide for US Expats

 Avoid Short-term Capital Gains

-This is a tax reduction strategy because short-term capital gains, unlike long-term capital gains, are taxed at marginal income tax rates (10% – 37%).
-So hold on to a property for more than one year if your situation allows.
+This strategy reduces taxes because the IRS taxes short-term capital gains at marginal income tax rates (10% – 37%), unlike long-term capital gains.
+So, hold on to a property for more than one year if your situation allows.

 Apply the Foreign Tax Credit (6) to reduce US tax liability